It’s hard! How do you decide exactly what needs to be done to complete your creative project?

 Be Prepared to Adjust Your Plan

-However, for your plan to be effective, you must use, review, maintain and update it constantly.
-This means you need to be prepared for your plan to change.
+However, for your plan to be effective, you must use, review, maintain and update it regularly.
+So be prepared for your plan to change.

 It’s a creative project after all!

-The ideas and decisions you make now, may alter significantly as your project develops.
+The ideas and decisions you make now, may alter as your project develops.